Château Figeac

 Saint Emilion - 1er Grand Cru Classé A

-We'll keep you posted We will inform you when the product arrives in stock.
-Please leave your e-mail address valid below.
+We'll keep you posted We will let you know you when the product is in stock.
+Please enter your email address below.

 • Description

-Consided to be one of the oldest properties in the appellation, Château Figeac is also one of the largest.
-It is made up of around 40 hectares of Cabernet Franc and Cabernet Sauvignon vines as well as a small amount of Merlot, which more commonly seen on the Right Bank.
+Considered to be one of the oldest properties in the Saint-Emilion appellation, Château Figeac is also one of the largest.
+It has some forty hectares of Cabernet Franc and Cabernet Sauvignon vines, which outnumber those of Merlot, although this is more common on the Right Bank.
 Grown according to sustainable principles, the grapes are vinified with the help of gravity in cone-shoped, stainless-steel tanks and oak vats.
 It’s matured for 15 to 18 months in wooden barrels.

 Additional information